What is Gap Coverage?

 Who sells it?

 - All companies do not offer GAP coverage.
 As an independent agent we can shop your auto insurance and get you the best price on both your basic coverage needs as well as a GAP coverage through some of our available markets.

-For a quick quote you can contact Dan Burghardt directly at (504) 441-RATE (7283) or complete the quote request form and you will be contacted immediately.
+For a quick quote, you can contact our quote department directly at (504) 441-RATE (7283) or complete the Online Quote Request form and you will be contacted immediately.